What is Compartment Syndrome?

-It can be difficult to diagnose compartment syndrome as the pain in your leg could be caused by a number of other problems such as tendonitis, stress fracture or a condition called periostitis.
+It can be difficult to diagnose compartment syndrome as the pain in your leg could be caused by several other problems such as tendonitis, stress fracture or a condition called periostitis.
 Exertional compartment syndrome is usually diagnosed clinically by what causes the pain and its predictable nature.
-At rest you have no pain but when you exercise the pain comes on and this usually happens after a set period of time.
-If you continue to exercise the pain gets worse but is usually completely relieved with rest.
+You have no pain at rest, but when you exercise, the pain comes on, which usually happens after a set period of time.
+If you continue to exercise, the pain gets worse but is usually completely relieved with rest.

-Compartment syndrome can also be diagnosed with the use of a needle inserted into the compartment attached to a pressure monitor.
-If the difference between the resting pressure and the pressure measured immediately after exercise is too high then this is a positive test for exertional compartment syndrome.
+Compartment syndrome can also be diagnosed with a needle inserted into the compartment attached to a pressure monitor.
+If the difference between the resting pressure and the pressure measured immediately after exercise is too high, this is a positive test for exertional compartment syndrome.

 Compartment Syndrome Treatment